 Even small, common infections such as pink eye can have an impact on your child's vision.

 Hands are some of the most bacteria-filled parts of our bodies.
 Your child should learn not to touch their eyes with their unwashed hands, as this is the primary way of introducing germs to the eye that may result in infection.

 On a similar note, if you have contact lens wearers, be sure to teach them to wash their hands each and every time they put in or take out their contact lenses.
 They should also learn to store and clean their lenses strictly according to their eye doctor's instructions and should change lenses according to their intended schedule.
 Daily contacts should be changed daily, monthly contacts, monthly.

-For more information on how best to protect and improve your child's eyesight, contact Honest Eye Doctor in East Round Rock today.
+For more information on how best to protect and improve your child's eyesight, contact Honest Eye Doctor in Round Rock today.

 Can I rely on the vision screenings at my child's school to catch vision and eye health issues?